Harnessing Geometric Constraints from Emotion Labels to improve Face Verification: Related Work

 \subsubsection{Multi-Task Learning}

 One prominent method of using auxiliary labels to improve generalization and obtain better latent representations is multi-task learning (MTL), an active field of literature for over 20 years \cite{caruana1997multitask}.
-Learning multiple tasks simultaneously using a shared representation helps to regularize the model and improve its ability to generalize \cite{ruder2017overview}.
-MTL has been successfully used in wide array of spaces including natural language processing \cite{collobert2008unified}, object detection \cite{girshick2015fast,ren2015faster} and in drug discovery \cite{ramsundar2015massively}
+Learning multiple tasks using a shared representation helps to regularize the model and improve its ability to generalize \cite{ruder2017overview}.
+MTL has been successfully used in wide array of spaces including natural language processing \cite{collobert2008unified}, object detection \cite{girshick2015fast,ren2015faster} and in drug discovery \cite{ramsundar2015massively}.
+MTL can be interpreted as providing \emph{implicit} structure on the embedding space to encourage better generalization; in contrast, our methods impose \emph{explicit} structure on where different mini-clusters (corresponding to different auxiliary labels) within each cluster (face ID) should be located.